Borobekra: Insurgencies

 According to multiple sources, the proscribed Meitei insurgent groups, United National Liberation Front (UNLF) and People's Liberation Army of Manipur (PLA), used the Jiribam valley and the neighbouring Cachar district of Assam as their main area of operations.

-The region was originally used by Meitei insurgent groups in the 1960s as a launching pad to access the training camps run by Inter-Services Intelligence (ISI) in East Pakistan (present-day Bangladesh).
+The region was originally used by the groups in the 1960s as a launching pad to access East Pakistan (present-day Bangladesh), where training camps were run by Inter-Services Intelligence (ISI).
 With the liberation of Bangladesh in 1971, this activity was briefly halted, but it resumed in 1975 with the advent of military rule in Bangladesh.

 Security expert E. M. Rammohan states that the hilly region bounded by NH-37 (Note: NH-37 was earlier calleld National Highway 53.) in the north, Thangjing Hills in the east, Tipaimukh Road in the south, and the Jiribam–Tipaimukh Road on the west, was a "free zone", with minimal presence of security forces, which was adopted by UNLF, PLA and Hmar People's Convention–Democracy for setting up camps and bases.

 The PLA and UNLF are said to have entered this area after the Kuki-Naga conflict (in the 1990s) by helping resettle the displaced Kukis in Churachandpur district and obtaining land in return.

 Rammohan also states that HPC-Democracy was allied with UNLF.

 In the 1990s, UNLF is said to have forcibly driven out many Bengali residents of Borobekra, settling Meiteis in their place.
 The Bengalis that remained were subject to violence and extortion.

 The entente between UNLF and the Hmar community came to an end in 2006 after the mass rape of 21 women and girls allegedly carried out by the UNLF and the allied group Kangleipak Communist Party (KCP) in the neighbouring Tipaimukh subdivision.

-Afterwards, the insurgent groups were forced to leave the area.
+Afterwards, the Meitei insurgent groups were forced to leave the Jiribam and Tipaimukh areas.